 - Downtown, Oneida Street, Minocqua

-Twirl around the ice at Torpy Park, a 4-acre waterfront recreation area, located just off of downtown.
-Amenities include restrooms, picnic shelters, playground, and a smooth ice rink.
-Spend the afternoon on the ice perfect for ice skating for all ages, or bring some gear for a game of ice hockey.
+Twirl around the ice at Torpy Park, a 4-acre waterfront recreation area located just off of downtown.
+Amenities include restrooms, picnic shelters, a playground, and a smooth ice rink.
+Spend the afternoon on the ice, perfect for ice skating for all ages, or bring some gear for a game of ice hockey.
 The park is free to visit and has ample parking, making it easy to hop back in the car quickly to warm up.